ProjectKorra/ProjectKorraWiki/source/general/staff.rst

 Dev Team
 ----------
 The Dev Team is the backbone of ProjectKorra.
 Their main responsibilities include maintaining our projects' code and responding to bug-reports.

+If you want to become a developer, click the link below to apply.

+`Join the Dev Team! <https://projectkorra.com/join-the-team/>`_

 Lead Developers
 ^^^^^^^^^^^^^^^^^